Russian influence key focus at Senate hearing on Belarus

-Russia’s growing influence in Belarus is complicating U.S. and Western efforts to pressure Minsk and force increasingly emboldened Belarus President Alexander Lukashenko to halt his crackdown on political opponents, the U.S. ambassador to Belarus told a congressional hearing Wednesday.
+Russia’s growing influence in Belarus is complicating U.S. and Western efforts to pressure Minsk and force increasingly emboldened Belarusian President Alexander Lukashenko to halt his crackdown on political opponents, the U.S. ambassador to Belarus told a congressional hearing Wednesday.

-The Senate Foreign Relations Committee hearing focused on Belarus just weeks after Belarus officials forced a Ryanair flight to divert to Minsk and arrested dissident journalist Roman Protasevich who was traveling on the plane.
+The Senate Foreign Relations Committee hearing focused on Belarus just weeks after Belarusian officials forced a Ryanair flight to divert to Minsk and arrested dissident journalist Roman Protasevich who was traveling on the plane.

-Amb.-designate Julia Fisher, whom Mr. Lukashenko barred from entering Belarus, said Moscow for decades has taken advantage of its relationship with Belarus and leveraged the vulnerabilities posed by the Lukashenko dictatorship.
+Ambassador-designate Julie Fisher, whom Mr. Lukashenko barred from entering Belarus, said Moscow for decades has taken advantage of its relationship with Belarus and leveraged the vulnerabilities posed by the Lukashenko dictatorship.

 “We find Russia’s rhetorical, diplomatic, military and financial support for the Lukashenko regime part of a consistent pattern on the Kremlin’s part to ensure Belarus’ dependency,” Ms. Fisher said.
 “They will continue to use Belarus for their own purposes, which leaves the people of Belarus with very little voice, very little agency in their own future,” she added.